 God feeds the birds!
 The Creator of all things cares so much for His creation that He ensures they are taken care of.

-Asking God When You Feel YOU’RE the Little Thing
+Can You Ask God For Help When You Feel YOU ARE the Little Thing?

 What about asking God to do BIG things when YOU feel you’re the little thing?